Agricultural Service Board Scholarship

 Financial support of $250 shall be awarded to a student from each school who achieves the highest academic standing in the Social Studies 30 program of studies in a given school year.

-Financial support shall not exceed $1000 per calendar year for extra-curricular programs of study.
+Financial support will not exceed $1000 per calendar year for extra-curricular programs of study.
+Each student is eligible to receive a minimum of $100 and a maximum of $100 and a maximum

 ELIGIBILITY: